Brand Analytics: Demographics: A Guide On How To Use It

 On average, single people have a more spendable income.
 Additionally, they are also more likely to engage in impulse shopping.

-Summing things,
+Summing Things,

 Amazon’s demographic data provides you the green light to get more personal with your advertising and product content.
 Go ahead, create your buyer personas and optimize your Amazon presence strategically to boost your sales across all demographic segments.